1983 Edgbaston Cup

 The 1983 Edgbaston Cup was a women's tennis tournament played on outdoor grass courts that was part of the 1983 Virginia Slims World Championship Series.
-It was the 2nd edition of the tournament.
-It took place at the Edgbaston Priory Club in Birmingham, United Kingdom, from 6 to 12 June 1983.
+It was the second edition of the tournament.
+It took place at the Edgbaston Priory Club in Birmingham, United Kingdom, from 6 June until 12 June 1983.
+First-seeded Billie Jean King won the singles title.